 Welcome to Furry Amino!
 Poof!
 Your a Cyborg!

 Whoa!
 That’s a little jarring!
 Let’s dive right into the very first thing you get after you set up the basics such as your username, password, and whatever default picture of your character which you may or may not have on your phone.

 Aww look, I can follow the admins and makes the hearts animation and what the fuck is going on?!?!

 You are greeted with something like the above screens.
-Rather then explain anything to you as to what is going on or how their network even works.
-We’re just going to have you follow all of the admins and curators and then some random 40+ other people the Furry Amino deems fit.
-And then you’re going to like 40+ posts that chances are you won’t even spend the time to scroll up and down to read.
-You probably won’t even bother to realize you can scroll up and down on this screen and as a result you probably liked an article on why Hitler is great but it doesn’t matter so long as you get the hearts animation!
+Instead of explaining anything to you as to what is going on or how their network even works.
+Amino is just going to throw up screens for you to follow all of the admins and curators and then some random 40+ other people the Furry Amino deems fit.
+Afterwards, you’re going to like 40+ posts that chances are you won’t even spend the time to scroll up and down to read.
+You probably won’t even bother to realize you can scroll up and down on this screen.
+As a result you probably liked an article on why Hitler is great but it doesn’t matter so long as you get the hearts animation!

 Perhaps we went a little too far!

 Okay okay!
 There is probably no pro-nazi posts in Furry Amino because that’s what leaders and curators are for (net-cops of this chat domain).
 But there is a diabolical nature towards the Amino App doing this when it comes to just auto-liking posts.
 Which gets into the argument with advertisers looking for an “Organic User-Base”.

 Google Ad-Sense content broken obviously.